 By Susan Braden

 You might be retired now, but that doesn’t mean you’re planning to relax when it comes to your dental health.
 That’s because you understand that seniors are not immune from tooth decay and gum disease.
 In fact, older people are often more prone to dental problems.
-Poorly fitting dentures, the use of medications that impair your saliva production and lessen your mouth’s ability to cleanse itself, and the aging process which leads to receding gums are just a few of the reasons for seniors to remain vigilant about their oral health.
+Poorly fitting dentures, the use of medications that impair your saliva production, and the aging process which leads to receding gums are just a few of the reasons for seniors to remain vigilant about their oral health.

 If you have a Medicare card, you might believe that this government-sponsored program will be a great help in covering the costs of routine dental care and more complex procedures.
 In fact, the opposite is true.